Godzilla (1998 film): Response from crew

 Emmerich later admitted regretting the film's production, particularly due to the rushed shooting schedule that was required for a Memorial Day weekend release and the studio's insistence on not test-screening the film.
-However, he defended the film as better than critics gave it credit for, as it was financially successful, and out of all the films he directed, it was the one which parents told him their children enjoyed the most.
+However, he defended the film as better than critics gave it credit for, as it was financially successful, and said that his friends told him it is a favorite amongst their kids.
 Emmerich also conceded that he never took the Toho films seriously, stating, "I was never a big Godzilla fan, they were just the weekend matinees you saw as a kid, like Hercules films and the really bad Italian westerns.
 You'd go with all your friends and just laugh."

 In later years, Devlin stated that he "screwed up" his Godzilla, mainly blaming the script that he co-wrote with Emmerich as the source of the film's failure.
 Devlin additionally emphasized "two flaws" that he believed hurt the film, stating, "The first is we did not commit to anthropomorphizing Godzilla – meaning we did not decide if he was a heroic character, or a villainous character.
 We made the intellectual decision to have him be neither and just simply an animal trying to survive."
 Devlin said the decision was a "big mistake" and revealed the second flaw of the film was "...deciding to exposit the characters' background in the middle of the film rather than in the first act (where we always do).
 At the time we told the audience who these characters were, they had already made their minds up about them and we could not change that perception".
 Devlin concluded by stating, "These were 2 serious mistakes in the writing of the film, and I take full responsibility."